Spring Term 1 2023-24

 We also had a Geography lesson exploring the ancient and modern attractions of Rome.
 We applied our knowledge when writing our Roman adventure stories.

 Our topic is linked to History this half term.
 We will explore the myth of Romulus and Remus and how daily life was like in Rome.
 We will learn about the everyday lives of Ancient Romans and how the Roman Empire expanded and impacted life in Britain.
 We will learn about invasions and British resistance and how the Romans changed Britain.

 To find out more about the lives of Ancient Romans, we did a lot of research in Year 4.
 We had some great library books that we could explore and recorded some interesting facts as we were reading around the subject.
 The children were very keen to share their findings with the rest of the class as well.
-We especially had fun reading about hygiene back in the Ancient Roman days!

 We have learnt about the myth of Romulus and Remus and then we activated our prior learning to be able to build on this as we used the school timeline where we had to locate time periods we learnt previously.
 The children had to find the Stone Age, Tudors and Victorians, as well as our current focus which are the Ancient Romans.
 The children named and dated these time periods as well as they worked on recalling sticky knowledge facts about each.

 We then moved our learning on by exploring how the monarchy, republic and empire were part of the way Ancient Rome was organised.
 The children then had to represent this on a timeline.
 They also had to add different events and apply their maths skills to estimate these date on the timeline as well.